Khrees2412/fs-scrapper/README.md

 # Hi there! 👋

-This ~~probably useless~~ piece of code was created as a way for me to understand and also try out the  basics of the Nodejs filesystem.
+This piece of code was created as a way for me to understand and also try out the  basics of the Nodejs filesystem.

 I thought someone could benefit from it too.